 Bangkok to Ayutthaya by Mini-van:

 - Cost: 100 Baht

-Minivans from Bangkok’s Mo Chit Bus Terminal leave for Ayutthaya every 20 – 30 minutes.
+Minivans from Bangkok’s Mo Chit Bus Terminal leave for Ayutthaya every 20-30 minutes.
 They are cleaner and more comfortable than public busses.
-The driver of the mini-van waits until its full so on a quiet day, you might have to wait for a while.
+The driver of the mini-van won’t move until its full – so on a quiet day, you might have to wait for sometime.
 (This is rarely the case though).